 - Doctor’s Approval – Consult a Doctor if you have a medical history or heading to a high altitude area

 - Emergency Contact Info – You should have it in your wallet, tank bag, or somewhere accessible to people.
-Write it on an actual piece of paper, do not save it in your phone
+Write it on an actual piece of paper, do not save it on your phone

 - First Aid Kit – Should have some basic medicines for pain altitude sickness, upset stomach, Flu and Fever, Adhesive bandages, anti-septic lotion, and pain relief balm or spray.
 Do not forget to buy and carry enough of your prescription medicines to last the trip.

-- Please carry both the original and photocopies of the below mentioned documents.
+Please carry both the original and photocopies of the below-mentioned documents.

 - Driver’s License